'We are Aotearoa': Vodafone, DDB Group join Ngāti Whātua Ōrākei wero to embrace country's original Māori name

 Participants can take part in whatever ways they can - whether these are cities, businesses, schools, groups or individuals - and lodge their commitments on an official Oha webpage.

-The initiative comes as political discussion around the name Aotearoa/New Zealand ramps up, with one of the Māori Party policies to return the Māori name by 2026.
+The initiative comes as political discussion around the name Aotearoa/New Zealand ramps up, with one of the Māori Party policies to return the Māori name - which translates to "land of the long white cloud" - by 2026.

 Deputy Prime Minister Winston Peters shut the idea down as "headline-hunting", meanwhile Prime Minister Jacinda Ardern declined to say if she supported a change, but said she noticed it being used more commonly.